-The architecture program at Wentworth offers three areas of concentration that allow students to pursue a particular focus or point of emphasis in their study of architecture.
-The core architectural education is similar across concentrations, and all achieve the same learning outcomes.
-Students express their preference of concentrations at the end of their first semester in sophomore year.
+The undergraduate program in Architecture offers three areas of concentration, which allow students to pursue a particular focus within their study of architecture.
+The core architectural education is equivalent across concentrations, and all achieve the same learning outcomes.
+All students are required to select a concentration at the end of their first semester in junior year.

-This concentration focuses on the influence of the arts and humanities, ecology and landscape, economics and politics, and society on design at the urban scale.
-It challenges students to explore the representation of complex social, cultural and ecological systems as a form of research and offers students the skills and insights necessary to collaborate across disciplinary boundaries and to provide leadership in reshaping our cities.
+This concentration explores architecture’s capacity for engaging urban systems and landscapes in the Anthropocene, economics and social justice, and the larger forces of history and culture operating on and through the built environment.
+It challenges students to explore the interplay between complex social, cultural, and ecological systems as a form of design research and empowers young professionals to collaborate across disciplinary boundaries and provide leadership in reshaping our cities.